Toledo Bend Crappie

 filling your limit of whites any day weather permits.

 Bass are shallow on the north end of the lake right now.
-Fish lizards, worms, and spinner baits on the bank.
-Top water bite is good late or on overcast days.
+Fish lizards, frogs, and spinner baits on the bank.
+Top water bite is good early and late or on overcast days.
 Points near deep water and "swags" or deeper water on shallow flats have held the best size fish.
-I have had good luck on spinner baits, rattletraps, and rogues.
+I have had good luck on crank baits, and carolina rigs.